 COVID-19: Spain to let children out, aiming for lockdown ease

-MADRID: Relieved Spanish parents welcomed on Wednesday (Apr 22) a decision allowing children out on short walks for the first time in more than a month as the government contemplated a broader easing of one of the world's strictest coronavirus lockdowns next month.
+MADRID: Relieved Spanish parents welcomed on Wednesday (Apr 22) a decision allowing children out on short walks for the first time in more than a month as the government contemplated a broader easing of one of the world's strictest COVID-19 lockdowns.

 With Europe's second highest death toll of 21,717 and the world's second most infections at 208,389, Spain's tough restrictions have included a controversial ban on children leaving their homes since mid-March.